lechium/Ethereal/README.md

 # Ethereal

-Ethereal is a AirDrop based project based on #Breezy for jailbroken tvOS 11+
+Ethereal is a AirDrop based media player (video / audio / streaming URLs) project based on #Breezy for jailbroken tvOS 11+

 It is broken up into a few different pieces, there is the Ethereal Application that manages video playback and file browsing, the preference loader, a TVSettings application tweak, and a daemon.